How do I clone a Windows 7 64 bit hard drive?

 5. Get the free cloning software for Windows 7 downloaded.

 After downloading free disk cloning software for Windows 7 AOMEI Backupper Standard, install and launch it.
 Connect the new HDD or SSD with Windows 7 computer via host or SATA to USB adapter and ensure it can be detected by Windows.
-Then clone hard drive Windows 7 easily with the following steps.
+Then clone hard drive Windows 7 easily with the following steps, here take clone Windows 7 to SSD as an example:

 1. On the home console, select the Clone tab, and choose the Disk Clone feature afterward.